rfelker/elasticsearch-playground/README.md

 }

 ````
+### Output data from json-generator.com

-... the output looks like
+... the generated output data looks like

 ````json
 {